-One potential benefit of DER is avoidance of investment and its attendant costs; conversely, increased investment costs is a potential detriment.
-Avoided investment can lead to lower rates for all customers, depending on whether said cost avoidance materializes and how rates are set to spread the lower costs among customers.
+The answer to this question is not clear and may also be dependent on where the DER is located on the distribution system and how much DER is in that same local area on the distribution system.
+Some believe that One potential benefit of DER always reduces is avoidance of investment and its attendant costs; conversely, some believe that DER depending on whether said cost avoidance materializes and how rates are set to spread the lower costs among customers.
 This is generally a longer-term consideration, as the planning horizon for a utility is quite long.
 As a result, the reduced costs associated with DER may be slow to be realized, as they will not occur until the utility makes a smaller new investment than it would have absent the presence of DER.
 It may also prove difficult to quantify these cost savings and identifying the portion associated with DER as opposed to other factors.
 DER can also cause increased costs, including distribution system upgrades and additional generation to back up intermittent resources, particularly at high penetration levels.